albertllousas/simple-cqrs-with-es/readme.md

 One write model, which you can use to change the state of your domain objects.
 Then multiple read models, one for each client.

 That way, there will be less coupling, so better Separation of Concerns and it will be easy to evolve the model in any direction.
-Almost any complex business could belong the write model and the read model can be more simple.
+Business logic would belong to the write model and the read model would be more simple.

+The problem here is that we are still sharing the database with both sides, so we could have scalability and performance, also patterns like micro-services are not fitting if we want to separate the projects in different services.

 But let's evolve this to next step ...